Irish Pension Records – Census Search Forms

 Apart from being an interesting social development and of huge importance to the elderly living in poverty, the introduction of the Old Age Pension seems, at first glance, to have little to recommend itself to the average genealogy researcher.

-The data that survives from Old Age pension applications are not really Irish pension records.In England, Wales and Scotland that is probably still the case, but Irelands situation was unique.
+The surviving documents are not really Irish pension records, nor old age pension applications.In England, Wales and Scotland that is probably still the case, but Irelands situation was unique.

 They should be known as 'census search forms used to establish eligibility for a pension'.